aoterodelaroza/aoterodelaroza.github.io/_gibbs2/98_manual/04_tmodels.md

   deltas representing the optical part of the phonon spectrum.
 The Debye model is applied as in DEBYE, including Slater's formula, but only for the acoustic branches.
-This model requires the frequencies at the Brillouine zone center (the Gamma point) at the equilibrium or experimental geometry.
+This model requires the frequencies at the Brillouin zone center (the Gamma point) at the equilibrium or experimental geometry.
 These are input using the FREQG0 keyword.